bitdeli/bitdeli-docs/src/overview.rst

 program which you can create either from scratch or based on one of our templates using our :ref:`editor`.

-The card script accesses the profiles through the :ref:`bitdeli-py` Python module.
+The card script accesses the profiles through the :ref:`python-api`.
 It can aggregate, filter or process the profiles in any way - most typically it computes various statistics from the current profiles.
 When paired with suitable profiles, the card script can be used for any analytics task from segmentation, cohort analysis, and funnels to churn